-My breastfeeding support journey started almost nine years ago after the birth of my first child.
-I was a young mum and very keen to breastfeed my daughter but encountered several difficulties and struggled to get the right support.
-This experience led me to want to help others in my situation so I started to volunteer at my local breastfeeding cafe in Dereham.
-Here I completed my ABM peer support training.
+Chloe’s breastfeeding support journey started after the birth of her first child in 2011.
+As a young mum who was very keen to breastfeed, her daughter encountered several difficulties and she struggled to get the right support.
+This experience led her to want to help others in this situation.
+Chloe started to volunteer at her local breastfeeding cafe in Dereham where she completed her ABM peer support training.

-In September 2014 I started my nurse training.
-I graduated from UEA with a first class honours degree in 2017 and was offered my dream job of Neonatal Intensive Care Nurse, where I continue to work now.
-I feel incredibly privileged to have a job that I truly love.
+Chloe graduated as a nurse from UEA with a first class honours degree in 2017 and was offered her dream job of Neonatal Intensive Care Nurse, where she continues to work now.

-Working on the NICU has reignited my passion for supporting infant feeding.
-During my career I have supported hundreds of mothers and babies to initiate both breast and bottle feeding and now work as part of the specialist infant feeding team on the unit.
-As part of this role I have also undergone further training on identifying tongue ties.
-After my son was born in 2018 and was in NICU I learnt what it was like as an overwhelmed mother of a poorly baby.
-Establishing breastfeeding whilst in NICU is so important and requires a lot of support.
+Working on the NICU reignited her passion for supporting infant feeding.
+During her career Chloe has supported hundreds of families to initiate both breast and bottle feeding and now works as part of the specialist infant feeding team on the unit.
+As part of this role she has also undergone further training to identify tongue tie.

-I have experience of supporting many parents with feeding concerns including expressing, tongue tie, mastitis, nipple shields and food allergies.
-I want to support any new mum with their feeding and bonding goals with their babies.
-I am currently studying towards my IBCLC exam which I hope to sit early next year
+Chloe has experience of supporting many parents with feeding concerns including expressing, tongue tie, mastitis, nipple shields and food allergies.
+Chloe joined No Milk Like Mama’s® in 2020 offering support to new parents.
+She is currently studying towards her IBCLC exam which she plans to sit early next year.

 What is an IBCLC Lactation Consultant?

 An International Board Certified Lactation Consultant (IBCLC) is the highest level of breastfeeding support available and is an international qualification.
 An IBCLC has very specific training to offer this standard of support.